-Each sculpture is the result of careful consideration of the location and architectural features in question.
+Each sculpture is the result of carefully considering the location and architecture I record.

 Throughout the creative process, I take care to ensure that the shapes reflect the light's overall aesthetic quality.

 This work is ongoing.
 There will be much more to come.